-Table 1 summarizes the scope of the proposed changes and which sections of the Standards, Reference Appendices, Alternative Calculation Manual (ACM) Reference Manual, Compliance Manual, and compliance documents that would be modified as a result of the proposed change.
+Table 1 summarizes the scope of the proposed changes and which sections of the standards, reference appendices, and compliance documents that would be modified as a result of the proposed change.

-Measure Name Type of Requirement Modified Section(s) of Title 24, Part 6 Modified Title 24, Part 6 Appendices Would Compliance Software Be Modified Modified Compliance Document(s) High Performance Attic (HPA) Prescriptive 150.1(c) RA3.5 (to provide improved details on Quality Insulation Installation inspection procedures) ^a Yes.
-Currently available CBECC-Res research software has been modified to improve ability to model different below- deck insulation options Compliance documents would need to be modified to provide more clarity on HPA insulation configurations a.
-Proposed HPA quality insulation installation content is presented in the Quality insulation installation (QII) CASE Report.
+Measure Name Type of Requirement Modified Section(s) of Title 24, Part 6 Modified Title 24, Part 6 Appendices Would Compliance Software Be Modified Modified Compliance Document(s) High Prescriptive 150.1(c) RA3.5 Yes.
+Currently Compliance Performance (to provide available CBECC-Res documents would Attic (HPA) improved research software has need to be details on been modified to modified to Quality improve ability to provide more Insulation model different below- clarity on HPA Installation deck insulation insulation inspection options (public release configurations procedures) 1 of the model expected - by May 2017)